In most cases, there’s a point in a woman’s life in which the effects of aging tempt her to get a bit negative about her

 If you are feeling a little bummed, don’t let that spiral you down until you think that life is horrible.
 Try and think outside of these current moments.
 Remind yourself that you knew how to laugh yesterday, and you enjoyed some moments the day before, and a few days ago you had some fun… In all likelihood, those moments will come back.

-This is especially important advice if you can connect your “blues” to something monthly (if you know what I mean), or to pregnancy, or sleep deprivation, or some other physical cause that sparks negative emotions.
+This is especially important advice if you can connect your “blues” to something monthly (if you know what I mean), or to pregnancy, or to sleep deprivation, or some other physical cause that sparks negative emotions.
 If that’s the case, remind yourself: “these downer lenses I’m perceiving life with, are not in line with reality.”

 Just keep plugging away, do what you should, be thankful, talk to God, and things will be looking up soon.

 Perfecting The Art

 No ONE thing is necessarily “the trick” to snapping out of the “everyday blues,” but every single one of these things will help in some way.
 Pick one, try it out.
-See if it doesn’t give you just the boost you need to try another. …if that works, maybe another.
+See if it doesn’t give you just the boost you need to try another. …and if that works, maybe another.
 Soon enough, the blues might just be a thing of the past.

 The goal is to make these bummer moments be indeed momentary.
 May our everyday blues be more and more short-lived as we improve the art of fighting for gratitude, godliness, perspective, selflessness and joy.
 It’s much better on the other side of the blues — don’t linger in them for long!